gnina/gnina/README.md

 Installation
 ============

+We strongly recommend that you build gnina from source to ensure you are using libraries that are optimized for your system.
+However, a compatibility focused binary is [available](https://github.com/gnina/gnina/releases/download/v1.0/gnina) as part of the release for evaluation purposes.

 ### Ubuntu 20.04
 ```
 apt-get install build-essential cmake git wget libboost-all-dev libeigen3-dev libgoogle-glog-dev libprotobuf-dev protobuf-compiler libhdf5-dev libatlas-base-dev python3-dev librdkit-dev python3-numpy python3-pip python3-pytest